 10 ways to segment website visitors using Google Analytics

 When I work on E-commerce projects to identify methods to increase conversion I always start with a structured analysis of current effectiveness of customer journeys using Google Analytics to help identify potential improvements to site page templates to test.
-Segments are powerful since they help you isolate and compare different traffic sources, so in the screngrab above we have selected organic traffic to just find out how these visitors behave, for example which landing pages do they arrive on?
+Segments are powerful since they help you isolate and compare different traffic sources, so in the screngrab below we have selected organic traffic to just find out how these visitors behave, for example, which landing pages do they arrive on?

 A key part of this approach is to go beyond the headline conversion rate and review conversion rates by referrer.
 To identify improvements I use a structured approach to segment visitors with different needs and characteristics and I present this here applied to Google Analytics, although a similar approach applies to other #measure services like Adobe Analytics or Webtrends.
 You can get an indication of the variation in E-commerce conversion rates by channels with this compilation by Monetate.

 But different traffic sources are just one way to segment that an analyst may use, so I thought it would be useful to show the ones I commonly use during a project.
 Many of these are standard segments already available in Google Analytics, but you can create custom segments too.
 Do let us know other segments you use and if you want to use some prepared custom advanced segments, see the Solution Gallery from Google Analytics or the Custom Report Sharing Community which have many pre-prepared advanced segments.